LaerryLaessig/meerkat/README.md

 - task
   - all registered user can create tasks
   - user can see and edit task if they are the reviser or creator of the task
+- recipe
+  - all registered user can search recipes
+  - all registered user can create recipes
+  - all registered user can create tasks from a recipe of ingredients
 - account
   - user can edit there username and email address